swills1/dnsblock/README.rst

 Overview
 --------
-This is a Python library used to automatically generate zone files from maintained *Blocklists*.
+This is a Python library used to automatically generate DNS zone files from maintained *Blocklists*.

 The overall intent is to have one library that can generate zone files tailored to different resolver software.